-Preparing the new strategic framework for open space and recreation in North Sydney will be a two-stage process.
+Preparing a new strategic framework for open space and recreation in North Sydney would be a two-stage process.

+Stage 1

-Stage 1 - Engage suitably qualified consultants to prepare a new Open Space and Recreation Needs Study (Needs Study).
+Engage suitably qualified consultants to prepare a new Open Space and Recreation Needs Study (Needs Study).
 The study will assess current and future open space and recreation needs for the North Sydney LGA and use future population projections and other relevant data to provide the evidence-base to underpin the framework for planning of Council's entire open space and recreation network.

 The Needs Study will involve targeted research into open space provision, and sporting and recreation needs.
-Extensive engagement of people who live, work, study, and play in North Sydney will ensure the study accurately reflects community and stakeholder needs and aspirations.
+Extensive engagement of people who live, work, study, and play in North